pghvlaans/sbotools/man/post-release/sbotools.1.md

 Fetch the latest version of the upstream SlackBuilds repository.
 Check for version updates, build number changes and out-of-tree installed SlackBuilds with the *\_SBo* tag.
-Perform shared object dependency checks.
+Perform shared object dependency and other package checks.

 [sboclean(1)](sboclean.1.md)